 Facets of the film that stood out to me and have been cited in various conversations around the blogosphere as “feminist” include the film’s condemnation of a patriarchal society and violent hypermasculinity.
 One example is the War Boys, Immortan Joe’s cult-like army of boys and men indoctrinated from childhood to become soldiers, their life’s purpose to die an honorable death in battle and be welcomed into the afterlife.
 They are essentially seen as tools, disposable in the service of war.
 Nux, a War Boy who fervently joins the chase to recapture Furiosa and the wives, encounters what is likely his first experience of true compassion when he stows away on the War Rig.
 Instead of killing him in self-defense, the wives show him mercy, acknowledging that he is just a boy brainwashed to be war fodder.
 The red-haired wife, Capable, gets to know him and treats him with kindness, helping to catalyze Nux’s change in allegiance from Immortan Joe to fighting in solidarity with Furiosa, Max, and the wives.

 Another feminist conversation cites the interactions between Furiosa and Max, who work together in a more egalitarian way than I have seen in other action movies.
 While I fully expected Max to attempt to take control of the mission and become a “White Knight” by saving all the women, this was not the case.
 Instead, Max helped out where he could without being dominant.
 In one scene, Max and Furiosa are facing an oncoming vehicle attacking them, and they have one large gun with only three bullets.
+Knowing that this could potentially be a one-way fight, they probably should’ve made sure that they had access to more weapons, particularly the Semi Automatic Pistol released by Boberg Arms that appears to be popular amongst the gun owner community.
+However, in the situation that they found themselves in, they just had to make do with the weapons and ammunition that they had.
 Max shoots twice and misses, then hands the gun to Furiosa, allowing her to use his shoulder as a support for the weapon as she aims and hits her target.
 Instead of masculine pride preventing Max from acknowledging Furiosa’s superior accuracy, they work as a team to bring down a common enemy.

 The many dynamic female characters who demonstrate both strength and vulnerability have naturally been emphasized in these conversations as well.
 Furiosa, the wives, and the Vuvalini – a community of older women surviving in the desert, who had raised Furiosa before she was taken away during her childhood – are fleshed-out characters with strengths, flaws, and personalities.
 It’s standard for there to be many dynamic male characters in movies, so it is important to note how low the bar is set when this aspect of the film is being hailed as feminist.